 Canterbury’s heart is the picturesque and very English city of Christchurch.
 The region is dominated by the vast and empty Canterbury plains, which sweep from the magnificent Southern Alps of New Zealand to the east cost of the South Island.
 While a relatively new wine region – the first vineyard was planted in 1977 – Canterbury is becoming…

 Central Otago is New Zealand’s most scenic wine region.
 If you only have time to visit one New Zealand wine region make it Central Otago, and allow yourself at least three days to enjoy it.
-At the centre of the region is Queenstown – New Zealand’s premier tourist destination and voted the world’s friendliest foreign city by readers of Conde Nast Traveller.
+Central Otago consists of Cromwell, Alexandra, Roxborough, Ranfurly which is located between Queenstown lakes and Dunedin in the center of the greater Otago region.
+Within the Otago region is Queenstown – New Zealand’s premier tourist destination and voted the world’s friendliest foreign city by readers of Conde Nast Traveller.

 Marlborough is at the top of the South Island, and can be easily reached by air or ferry from Wellington.
 The city of Blenheim is at the region’s heart, and is just a short 20 minute drive from the breath-taking beauty of the Marlborough Sounds.
 Over the hills and to the south are the Awatere Valley and the seaside town of Kaikoura.